pulibrary/command_line_curriculum/catamandu.md

 cpanm install Catmandu::XLS
 ```

-We will look at catmandu a data processing toolkit.
+We will look at Catmandu, a data processing toolkit.
 For the purposes of this workshop we will walk through processing data following the project's advent calendar examples:

 ```bash
 cat ~/command_line_curriculum/data_files/weather.json